olliw42/mLRS-hardware/olliw-stm32-based/rx-tx-E77-E22-dual-easysolder/README.md

 The EByte E77-900M22S module is relatively new.
 It can be ordered from the "EBYTE Official Store" on AliExpress.

-The EByte E22-900M22S module is around for some while and can be ordered on AliExpress from several sources (the "EBYTE Official Store" may not be the cheapest offer).
+The EByte E22-900M22S module is needed only for a true-diversity build.
+It is around for some while and can be ordered on AliExpress from several sources (the "EBYTE Official Store" may not be the cheapest offer).